zenpk/HandwrittenDigitsRecognition-PyTorch/README.md

 >
 > - [Episode 1: Training a classification model on MNIST with PyTorch](https://www.youtube.com/watch?v=OMDn66kM9Qc&list=LLTkz85dtpbZf_S4eaIQYrUQ&index=2) (**Author: PyTorch Lightning**)

 Sincerely express my gratitude to the authors above.
-If this repository infringed anyone's copyright, please let me know and I will delete and apologize at once.
+If this repository infringed anyone's copyright, please let me know so that I will delete and apologize at once.
 Thank you!

 ## Brief Introduction